ECP-WarpX/WarpX/Docs/source/usage/parameters.rst

     * ``explicit``: Use an explicit solver, such as the standard FDTD or PSATD

-    * ``theta_implicit_em``: Use an fully implicit solver with a time-biasing parameter theta bound between 0.5 and 1.0.
+    * ``theta_implicit_em``: Use a fully implicit electromagnetic solver with a time-biasing parameter theta bound between 0.5 and 1.0.
 Exact energy conservation is achieved using theta = 0.5.
 Maximal damping of high-k modes is obtained using theta = 1.0.
 Choices for the nonlinear solver include a Picard iteration scheme and particle-suppressed (PS) JNFK.
-      The version implemented is an updated version that is relativistically correct, including the relativistic gamma factor for the particles.
+      The version implemented is an updated version that includes the relativistic gamma factor for the particles.
       The algorithm itself is numerical stable for large time steps.
 That is, it does not require time steps that resolve the plasma period or the CFL condition for light waves.
 However, the practicality of using a large time step depends on the nonlinear solver.
 Note that the Picard solver is for demonstration only.
 It is inefficient and will most like not converge when
       :math:`\omega_{pe} \Delta t` is close to or greater than one or when the CFL condition for light waves is violated.
 The PS-JFNK method must be used in order to use large time steps.
 However, the current implementation of PS-JFNK is still inefficient because the JFNK solver is not preconditioned and there is no use of the mass matrices to minimize the cost of a linear iteration.
 The time step is limited by how many cells a particle can cross in a time step (MPI-related) and by the need to resolve the relavent physics.
       The Picard method is described in `Angus et al., On numerical energy conservation for an implicit particle-in-cell method coupled with a binary Monte-Carlo algorithm for Coulomb collisions <https://doi.org/10.1016/j.jcp.2022.111030>`__.